 is a former Iranian refugee living in Stockholm, Sweden.
 She is a rock throwing human rights activist and she works for a municipality as a communications assistant and a translator.
 In addition to serving on the GRCA board she serves on Popkollo Stockholm’s board.
 When she is not engaging in political activism she likes to decorate cakes, talk to plants, workout, write and read poetry and pet animals.

-is a community organizer based in Saskatoon, Saskatchewan.
+is a community organizer based on traditional Metis and Cree territories in Saskatoon, Saskatchewan.
 She works a freelance project and campaign manager, plays as a bassist and/or vocalist (sometimes both), organizes as a board member of Girls Rock Saskatoon, postulates as a co-host of the only Feminist Talk Radio programme in Saskatchewan, and carouses as a (very) regular at her local karaoke bar.
 She's an avid gamer and believer in magic.
-She's also a Capricorn, but her moon is in Leo. <3
+She's also a Capricorn, but her moon is in Leo.